Import - Advanced¶

 subfolder has been replaced with a folder named with your clientID, which is also called the Portal Key.

-Advanced Import is a method of gathering all your desired content into a folder and file structure that present4D can use to create a new project.
-This is all done outside of present4D by manually naming and copying files with Windows File Explorer.
+Advanced Import is a method of gathering all your desired content into a folder and file structure that VR-Suite can use to create a new project.
+This is all done outside of VR-Suite by manually naming and copying files with Windows File Explorer.
 Once the content is correctly structured, the new project can be created with just a single click.

-While Advanced Import can save time when creating a new project, it requires that you strictly adhere to the file and folder conventions required by present4D.
-Similarly, it is also possible for other software programs to externally set up a present4D project by creating the proper file and folder structure.
-Some of the current methods to perform Advanced Import of a project include:
+While Advanced Import can save time when creating a new project, it requires that you strictly adhere to the file and folder conventions required by VR-Suite.

 The Advanced Import process is just one way to create new projects.
 Most users will find that the Step-by-Step import mode is easy and reliable, even if it takes slightly longer.
 For more information on creating new projects, refer to these chapters:

-Creating a new VR Project using present4D is generally a very simple task.
+Creating a new VR Project using the VR-Suite is generally a very simple task.
 To help you understand the concepts quickly, start by watching these tutorial videos on the first steps:

 Warning